nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 **Do not use: Work in progress**

-Dynamically generates HAProxy configurations from routes and certificates persisted to Consul and Vault for NeonCluster proxies based on the [neon-proxy](https://hub.docker.com/r/neoncluster/neon-proxy/) image.
+Dynamically generates HAProxy configurations from routes and certificates persisted to Consul and Vault for neonCLUSTER proxies based on the [neon-proxy](https://hub.docker.com/r/neoncluster/neon-proxy/) image.

 # Supported Tags